Mozilla goes multilingual with open source Common Voice speech recognition datasets

 The project serves as a sort of antithesis to the growing arsenal of proprietary voice recognition technologies being developed by the likes of Amazon, Google, Apple, and Microsoft.
 The aforementioned juggernauts are investing heavily in their voice-activated digital assistants Alexa, Google Assistant, Siri, and Cortana, but the respective datasets are owned by the companies themselves.

-Mozilla launched its first “complete” Common Voice dataset in English back in November, a collection that contained some 500 hours of speech and constituted 400,000 recordings from 20,000 individuals.
-From today, Mozilla has officially launched datasets for three more languages — French, German, and — a little randomly — Welsh.
-Another 40 tongues are currently in progress, with the likes of Brazilian Portuguese, Chinese (Taiwan), Indonesian, Polish, and Dutch already 50 percent of the way to being deemed “complete” enough to launch for researchers and developers.
+Mozilla launched the first fruits of its Common Voice datasets in English back in November, a collection that contained some 500 hours of speech and constituted 400,000 recordings from 20,000 individuals.
+Today, Mozilla officially kick starts the process of collecting voice data for three more languages — French, German, and — a little randomly — Welsh.
+Another 40 tongues are currently being prepped for the data collection process, with the likes of Brazilian Portuguese, Chinese (Taiwan), Indonesian, Polish, and Dutch already halfway toward being ready to start crowdsourcing voice data.

 Next big platform